 Medigap policies do not work with other health insurance including Medicare Advantage, VA benefits or Employer group plans.

 Every Medigap policy must follow federal and state laws and can only offer standardized policies labeled by letters A through N. Each standardized policy must offer the same benefits no matter which insurance company sells it.
+Beginning January 1st 2020 Plan F will be unavailable to new Medicare beneficiaries with Years of birth of 1955 and later.
+Those that have Plan F can keep it and those on Medicare before 2020 or born 1954 or prior will be able to purchase Plan F.

 Cost and Financial Ratings are usually the primary considerations when comparing similar policies offered by different companies.